sha524/Spike_protein/README.md

 Recommended order to look at Scripts for actual data

+Scripts that relate to figures have been shown

 **Introduction to the dataset**

-1. Number of sequences per day.R
+1. Number of sequences per day.R ➡️ Figure 1
-2. Number of mutations over time.R
+2. Number of mutations over time.R ➡️ Figure 2
-3. Number of unique mutations over time.R
+3. Number of unique mutations over time.R ➡️ Figure 3

 **Clustering and the distribution of mutations**

 1. pivot_wider.R
-2. Clustering.R
+2. Clustering.R ➡️ Figure 4, Figure 5 and Figure 6
-3. Mapping.R
+3. Mapping.R ➡️ Figure 7

 **Mutation analysis**